· Food For Thought

 Recipe of The Month: Skillet Garlic Chicken and Potatoes

-Behold, the spookiest month of the year.
+Sure October is about being thankful for everything you have... but that's not as exciting it also being the spookiest month of the year.
 It’s the time when ghouls and goblins walk the streets, ghosts become important members of society, and vampires prey on anything with blood.
-These are facts, folks, and the only way to combat your chances of becoming a Halloween statistic (AKA: avoid becoming a vampire, werewolf, or someone’s ghoul-friend) is to consume copious amounts of garlic.
+The only way to combat your chances of becoming a Halloween statistic (AKA: avoid becoming a vampire, werewolf, or someone’s ghoul-friend) is to consume copious amounts of garlic.

 - Olive oil